rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: preventRendering()

+.. raw:: html

+.. raw:: html

 	Informs the CMS that the module developer wants to stop the next reload from happening.
-NOTE: Call to this function is only allowed in the following event handlers:
+NOTE: Call to this function is only allowed in the following event handlers:      <a href="http://developers.rukzuk.com/js_module_api.html#beforeRenderPage">beforeRenderPage</a>      <a href="http://developers.rukzuk.com/js_module_api.html#formValueChange">formValueChange</a>

-     <a href="CMS.api.API.html#event:beforeRenderPage">beforeRenderPage</a>
-     <a href="CMS.api.API.html#event:formValueChange">formValueChange</a>
+.. raw:: html

+	<br><br>